 The shape and style of the tag also varies substantially in older vintage Gucci.
 If the bag is purportedly a newer model, and doesn’t have a tag, this is an instant red flag of counterfeit.

-Furthermore, since 2016/2017, in addition to the serial number tag, Gucci began using QR codes, located on a black fabric tag inside the bag to help fight against counterfeiters.
+Furthermore, since 2016/2017 and through 2021, in addition to the serial number tag, Gucci began using QR codes, located on a black fabric tag inside the bag to help fight against counterfeiters.
 These QR codes can be scanned with smartphones to authenticate the bag.

 Caption: the Gucci Arli bag - a beautiful vintage example featuring burgundy leather and two-tone gold and silver hardware.
-The interlocking GG closure is very different from the modern examples you are used to seeing, but is extremely unique and a true Gucci.
-Note the inside of the bag, and many other vintage Gucci’s like it, do not have ANY serial number tag, yet it is 100% authentic.
+The interlocking GG closure is very different from the modern examples, but is extremely unique and a true Gucci.
+Note that the inside of the bag does not have ANY serial number tag, yet it is unmistakably an authentic.

 Caption: on the left is vintage Gucci Aviatrix Medium Boston Bag, featuring the signature Gucci crest.
 On the right, you will see an example of a vintage serial number tag with rounded edges, as well as the Gucci crest, with the numbers printed in gold.
-Examples like these do not adhere to the typical serial number tag standards, but nonetheless are 100% authentic and absolutely stunning.
+Examples like these do not adhere to the typical serial number tag standards and absolutely stunning.

 Step 2: Check the Materials and Craftsmanship.